phagmaier/5443-Spatial-DB-Hagmaier/Assignments/Project01/README.md

 ## The table creation is done in the sqlmain.sql file
 ## The api and the three get functions are done in The main.py file
 ## psycopg2 is used to work with the databse while using python and creating the api
+## The original csv file also had to have some data that was stored as null cleaned up since null values were saved as "\N"
+## The file reformatCSV.py transforms the data so it is able to be copied into the psql database by eliminating these characters.